SaturnFramework/Saturn/README.md

 Saturn has a nice [documentation](https://saturnframework.github.io/docs/) and I appreciate any help to improve it further by sending pull requests or just adding an issue with you think is missing.

+## How to build

+1. Install requirements - .Net SDK 2.1, and FAKE 5.X
+2. `fake build`

 ## How to contribute

 *Imposter syndrome disclaimer*: I want your help.
 No really, I do.